Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 The Adam optimizer and binary cross-entropy were employed for optimization and loss calculation, respectively.
 Binary cross-entropy is a standard loss function used for binary classification problems, measuring the difference between predicted probabilities and actual class labels.
 The model was trained for a maximum of 100 epochs, with further epochs skipped after five consecutive epochs with no improvement for the validation loss to balance computational efficiency and the model's ability to learn from the training data.
-Early stopping was essential when training with measurement steps $k >= 3$, as the highest accuracy was usually achieved after the first epoch, see @cnn-training-step-5.
+Early stopping was essential when training with measurement steps $k >= 3$, as the highest accuracy was usually achieved after the first epoch; see @cnn-training-step-5.
 Extending training beyond 100 epochs did not significantly improve accuracy, see @cnn-training-step-1.
 After training, the model's accuracy was assessed using previously unseen validation data.
 This setup enabled successful differentiation between the two backend types, as described in @evaluation.